andrealommen/PHY309/CourseDescription.md

 Thank you to Steve Boughn for his problem sets, and thanks to Kate Daniels for the format of this course.
 The text on this page in particular, was almost completely written by Kate (with a few changes) and I have her permission to use it here.

 The format of each class will be a very short (25 min) review lecture highlighting the important points of your reading.
 The rest of the time will be devoted to collaborative problem solving.
-Since not all the relevant material will be covered in the lectures, it is essential that the assigned reading be completed each Monday.
+Since not all the relevant material will be covered in the lectures, it is essential that the assigned reading be completed each Sunday.
 The textbook by Griffiths gives an excellent intermediate-level treatment of electrodynamics.
 It is well written in an informal style that lends itself well to self study.

 I adore E&M for its mathematical beauty.
 Let me say that another way that sounds less fancy.
 All of E&M can be derived from 4 equations (Maxwell's Equations).
 We don't get there until the end, but along the way I hope to point out that there really are very few equations.
 There's a bunch of math you have to deal with, and we'll spend the first week getting used to that, and then you'll keep getting more familiar with that as we go on.